rhjensen79/robert-jensen.dk/content/posts/2021-secure-deployments-with-docker-and-traefik/index.md

 The reason for me to use Traefik, is due to the automation, it delivers.
 It can automaticly detect deployments, and present them, and for my demo projects, that is exactly what I need.

 Optimal, I would deploy everything to a K8S cluster, but i'm having some problems getting it working with Traefik.
 So for now, it's just running on a single docker host.
+So K8S must be for a later blog post, when I get it working :-)

 My configuration is quite simple (when I finalily got it working).

-I run everything using docker-compose.
+I run everything using docker-compose, so make sure you have both docker installed, as well as docker-compose.

 Before running the docker compose, you need to create the docker network maualily.